shalevy1/ai-experiments/mcp-agent-experiment/README.md

 # MCP SQL Chatbot & Dashboard

-This project demonstrates how to build an interactive SQL chatbot and a dynamic dashboard using natural language processing (NLP) and the Modular Control Protocol (MCP).
-It allows users to query an SQL database using natural language and visualize the data in a web-based dashboard.
+A Streamlit application that allows users to interact with an SQL database using natural language and visualize database trends.
+The application leverages the MCP (Modular Control Protocol) to connect to an SQL server, execute queries, and generate interactive dashboards.

 ## Features

+*   **Natural Language Interface:** Ask questions about your database in plain English.
-*   **Natural Language SQL Queries:** Interact with an SQL database using natural language.
-The chatbot understands your questions and translates them into SQL queries.
+*   **SQL Query Generation:** Automatically converts natural language questions into SQL queries.
-*   **Dynamic Dashboard Generation:** Generate interactive HTML dashboards based on the database schema and data.
-*   **Database Schema Analysis:** The system analyzes the database schema to identify the domain, key metrics, and appropriate visualizations.
-*   **MCP Integration:** Leverages the Modular Control Protocol (MCP) for secure and efficient database interaction.
-*   **Interactive Charts:** Uses Chart.js to create interactive charts in the dashboard.
-*   **Responsive Design:** The generated dashboards are responsive and mobile-friendly, thanks to Tailwind CSS.
-*   **UV Package Manager:** Uses UV package manager for dependency management.

-## Project Structure

-*   **`app.py`:** The main Streamlit application that provides the user interface for the chatbot and dashboard.
-*   **`agent.py`:** Contains the code for the natural language SQL query agent.
-*   **`dashboard_agent.py`:** Contains the code for the dashboard generation agent.
+*   **Interactive Dashboard:** Generates visualizations and insights from your database.
+*   **Real-time Results:** Get immediate responses to your queries.
+*   **Downloadable Dashboards:** Export your dashboards as HTML files.

 ## Prerequisites

-*   **UV:** This project uses the UV package manager.
-Install it by following the instructions on the UV website: https://astral.sh/uv.
-*   **Python 3.9+:** Ensure you have Python 3.9 or a later version installed.
+*   Python 3.10 or higher
-*   **MCP SQL Server:** You need an MCP SQL server running.
-You can set it up using the `uvx` command.
+*   UV package manager
-*   **Database:** An SQL database (e.g., MySQL, PostgreSQL) with some data.
+*   Access to a SQL database
+*   API key for either OpenAI or Groq

+## Environment Variables

-*   **Environment Variables:** Set the following environment variables in a `.env` file in the project root:
+Set the following environment variables in a `.env` file in the project root:

-    *   `GROQ_API_KEY`: Your Groq API key.
+*   `MODEL_API_KEY`: Your API key for either OpenAI or Groq
+*   `MODEL_ID`: The model ID to use (e.g., "llama-3.3-70b-versatile" for Groq or "gpt-4" for OpenAI)
-    *   `DB_HOST`: The hostname or IP address of your database server.
+*   `DB_HOST`: The hostname or IP address of your database server
-    *   `DB_USER`: The username for your database.
+*   `DB_USER`: The username for your database
-    *   `DB_PASSWORD`: The password for your database.
+*   `DB_PASSWORD`: The password for your database
-    *   `DB_NAME`: The name of your database.
+*   `DB_NAME`: The name of your database
-    * `MODEL_ID`: The model id to use. (optional)

-## Setup and Installation (using UV)
+## Setup and Installation

 1.  **Clone the Repository:**